M7OCM/890/README.md

 ![20240311_214152](https://github.com/M7OCM/890/assets/128899149/c0b0f547-ba98-401b-bdcd-dc0b1fd48704)

 ## Latest
 Please read, since v2.0.8 the auto functionality has been removed.
 Subsequently, this is very much a hands on radio requiring experience and time to learn.
-Don't expect it to work like before, AGC Modes need to be adjusted for AM for example.
-FM will work as before however fine tuning AGC will also have benefits.
+Don't expect it to work like before, AGC Modes need to be adjusted for best AM reception.
+FM will work as before, however fine tuning AGC will also have benefits.
 SATCOM RX is vastly improved, especially when coupled with a cheap wideband 20dB pre amplifier and a resonant antenna.

 For airband AGC Mode testing I use a Yaesu SRA-20A FTA series BNC helical antenna and a Abbree "AR" whip (SMA).
 The "AR-771" is identical (!).

 For other bands I use a mix of dedicated antennae and telecopics tuned for specific frequency ranges.
+All tested with a VNA for performance guarantees.

 v2.1.3 released 13032024 Xawen's amazing Tunable Squelch System.
 Fine tune the Squelch Level via RSSI, Noise, Glitch values to suit your radio setup - a truly remarkable addition.
 Back up SPI before use.
 If in doubt leave defaults: Squelch RSSI 94, Squelch Noise 68 and Squelch Glitch 17.
 Adjust values with caution - squelch may get stuck open or not open at all if used aggressively!
 These settings persist.
 I've added some new Key Action Dialogs for FM Radio and Bandwidth.
 Credit: OEFWCOM